-If you’re in the market for a collar and leash for your puppy or dog, you may find walking into a pet store or scrolling through a dog-supply website a bit overwhelming.
+If you’re in the market for a dog collar and leash, you may find walking into a pet store or scrolling through a dog-supply website a bit overwhelming.
 Options abound!

 Recommended Types of Collars for Pet Dogs

 Standard flat collar

 This type of collar is what you’ll see at most stores, most commonly made of nylon or leather.
 One issue with standard collars is that some dogs can slip out of them, especially sighthounds, like the Greyhound and the Whippet, whose necks are often larger than their heads (for those dogs, a Martingale collar described below may be a better option).